jmangott/atropos/README.md

 Note that when writing the model file and implementing the propensity functions one has to keep in mind the following partition convention of `kinetic-cme`, i.e. species with indices from `0` to `kM1`-1 belong to partition 1, species with indices from `kM1` to `kM1`+`kM2`-1 to partition 2.

 It is recommended to use the exisiting model files for the example problems as a template for your own model.

+`kinetic-cme` has to be recompiled if the model file is changed.

 ### Preparing input data
 A template Python script called `set_input_template.py` is provided in `scripts/input` in order to facilitate the generation of the parameters (`parameters.hpp`) and the inital condition (`input.nc`).
 Code marked with `TODO` has to be modified according to the specific needs.